 The Ripple Effect

-One of the most profound revelations in part one of “Rest in Power: The Trayvon Martin Story” is how the 2008 recession contributed to increased racial profiling in the Retreat at Twin Lakes, the gated community where Martin was killed.
+One of the most profound revelations in Part 1 of “Rest in Power: The Trayvon Martin Story” is how the 2008 recession contributed to increased racial profiling in the Retreat at Twin Lakes, the gated community where Martin was killed.

 Stand Your Ground

-Established in 2005 under former Florida governor, Jeb Bush, the Stand Your Ground law created a new way of asserting self-defense.
+Established in 2005 under Florida 43rd governor, Jeb Bush, the Stand Your Ground law created a new way of asserting self-defense.
 The dangerously radical piece of legislation eliminated the obligation to retreat before resorting to lethal force.
 Based on English common law, the Castle Doctrine used to permit citizens to exercise deadly force if they felt threatened in a legally occupied place, such as their home or “castle.”
-Trading in the days of knights and horses for trigger-happy admirers of the Second Amendment, the Stand Your Grand law made citizens’ castles not just confined to their homes, but rather everywhere, which created a far-reaching shooting range and potentially launching target practice against people of color.
+Trading in the days of knights and horses for trigger-happy admirers of the Second Amendment, the Stand Your Ground law expanded what constitutes a citizen’s “castle,” creating a far-reaching shooting range and potentially launching target practice against people of color.

 Time Will Tell